Ake-Andersson/SimplePowershellGUI/README.md

 You may also replace Icon.png for 25x25 .png file to display a different logo (for example your organisations logo)

-If paramaters are not supplied, default values will be used.
+If parameters are not supplied, default values will be used.
 You should always provide a title and body text.

 <br>
 <br>